Libis Arenas

-Libis Andrés Arenas Murillo (born 12 May 1987) is a Colombian football (soccer) goalkeeper.
+Libis Andrés Arenas Murillo (born 12 May 1987) is a retired Colombian football (soccer) goalkeeper.

 He started his career with Envigado Fútbol Club.
 S.S.
 Lazio then made a deal to buy him, but did not include him in the first team in order not to fill a non-EU spot in the squad.
 He was on loan to Envigado in January 2007.
 He had also been on trial to Sporting Clube de Portugal in early 2007.

 He was sold to Mérida UD and loaned to Central Español.

 He is the third Colombian 2005 U-20 World Cup player following Abel Aguilar and Cristián Zapata to be signed by an Italian club.